gourbeyd/gourbeyd.github.io/_posts/2022-03-01-Windows-Forensics-1.md

 ![image](https://user-images.githubusercontent.com/58165365/155884269-c75a2368-9423-486f-961e-7a5b784fd83d.png)

 In this case, we see the USB device with the friendly name 'USB'.
 Take note of its GUID.

-In order to get more information about the USB such as vendor id, product id, version of the USB device & time the devices were plugged into the system, we can the information on `SYSTEM\CurrentControlSet\Enum\USBSTOR`.
+In order to get more information about the USB such as vendor id, product id, version of the USB device & time the devices were plugged into the system, we can get the information on `SYSTEM\CurrentControlSet\Enum\USBSTOR`.
 Comparing the GUID we saw earlier with the Disk ID, we can acertain that `USB` is the one in the first row alongside the last connected timestamp.

 ![image](https://user-images.githubusercontent.com/58165365/155884462-977006e0-56f2-469a-b626-782ecea9658a.png)